kafeiinteractif/katli/README.md

 As an option you may also provide project_legacy.sql.gz (this will be useful if you plan on doing migrations).

-To populate the project.settings.php file do this:
+To populate the settings/project/settings.php file do this:

 `./deploy project init d7` or: